Here’s a sample resume we recently produced for an Oil & Gas Engineer in Malaysia.

 - Project resulted in a strong recurring revenue pipeline valued at over USD 100M.

-This combines the best of both worlds, and strenghthens your CV immensely.
+- This combines the best of both worlds, and strengthens your CV immensely.

 Job Hunting Tips from our Resident Headhunter